aleexx02/meta-features_based_on_relevance_scores/README.md

 #### Approach 1 - Annotated streams (ground truth labels)

+Annotated streams are streams for which ground truth drift boundaries are known.
+Concept labels are assigned directly from the drift annotations, so the concept classification task has a definitive correct answer and the comparison between ABFS and Komorniczak is directly interpretable.

 Streams: INSECTS (3 variants) + poker-lsn.
 Concept labels from manually annotated drift boundaries.
 Comparison between ABFS and Komorniczak is directly interpretable.